Nuclear triad: Components of a strategic nuclear triad

-The triad gives countries a way to deliver a nuclear attack by land, sea or air.
-For the United States, the idea to have these three options was for the purpose of retaliation.
-If two of the three legs of the triad were destroyed, the third could still have a retaliatory strike.
-Also, having these three legs protects against the issue of new technology, like an enemy missile-defense system.
+The triad enables a nation to deliver a nuclear attack by air from land or sea.
+The United States built its triad to maximize the probability that it could retaliate for a first strike.
+Having three legs also protects against new technology, like an enemy missile-defense system.
 It also gives the commander-in-chief the flexibility to use different types of weapons for the appropriate strike while also maintaining a reserve of nuclear weapons safe from a counter-force strike.